 with that being said...

 This isn't about me.
 This is about all of us learning and building something together.
 I see myself as a student and curator, listening to what is happening in the world and providing a platform for all kinds of people to share their voices.
-Join the conversation by chiming in on Instagram or responding to my weekly art emails.
+Join the conversation by chiming in on Instagram or responding to my monthly art emails.
 I'd love to hear from you.